iduck2017/set-piece/client/hearthstone/docs/prompt.md

     + Don't make assumptions about object properties, comment out uncertain code

     + When creating Def, do not define the parent property of the model

+    + Do not use suffix on file name

 ### Some interface usages: